synaq/api-quick-start/README.md

 }
 ```

-**Sample response for a domain where the latest usage report is still being compiled**
+*Sample response for a domain where the latest usage report is still being compiled:*

 ```
 {